 As per Microsoft, the defendants systematically and through their deceitful acts stole API keys, the fundamental means of authentication to its AI services.
-The hacked accounts were allegedly pivotal in creating an act of “hacking-as-a-service” One main ingredient for that operation would be De3u, a software that enabled one to convert images synthesized by OpenAI’s DALL-E without the necessity of writing an actual code.
+The hacked accounts were allegedly pivotal in creating an act of “unauthorized access services” One main ingredient for that operation would be De3u, a software that enabled one to convert images synthesized by OpenAI’s DALL-E without the necessity of writing an actual code.

-The company’s complaint also mentioned that De3u is preferable as it can bypass Azure OpenAI’s content moderation system hence making it possible to generate malicious and illegal content.
-Microsoft is alleging that both bright and dark worlds have been breached by the acts of the defendants into violations of various statutes such as the Computer Fraud and Abuse Act and the Digital Millennium Copyright Act, as well as federal racketeering laws.
+The company’s complaint also mentioned that De3u is preferable as it can bypass Azure OpenAI’s content moderation system hence making it possible to generate harmful and unauthorized content.
+Microsoft is alleging that the acts of the defendants have crossed both legitimate and illegitimate digital activities into violations of various statutes such as the Computer Fraud and Misuse Act and the Digital Millennium Copyright Act, as well as federal racketeering laws.

 Microsoft’s Counteroffensive and Legal Action